broccoli-smuggler/ml-contest-aranz/README.md

 Nice.

 ### Inconsistancy
 Unfortunately, these results are not consistant between runs (even though we are using a random seed to randomize).
-This is not ideal as we can't validate the robustness of the model and leads to thinking the above result may just be an illusion.
+This is becuase our intial weights are randomized (and not seeded currently).
+As Nueral networks are very sensitive to the intial weighting (espically it seems as we increase the complexity of the network) we get markably different weights on different runs (rather destroying a lot of the comparison that has been done so far between results).
+To do a real comparison between these meta parameters in this case we need to seed our intial weightings.